Gemini API Compatible with OpenAI Interface: How to Configure and Use for Free in Compatible Apps

 Fill in all available models

-text box below, enter the Gemini model names you want to use.
-You can find these model names from the Google AI Studio interface (e.g.,gemini-2.5-flash-preview-04-17,gemini-2.5-pro-preview-05-06,gemini-2.0-flash
+text box below, enter the names of the Gemini models you wish to use.
+You can find these model names in the Google AI Studio interface (e.g.,gemini-2.5-flash-preview-04-17,gemini-2.5-pro-preview-05-06,gemini-2.0-flash

 .